 Avoiding known triggers is the best way to minimise the symptoms of both Couperose-prone skin and Rosacea.

-It may take some time to identify which particular factors are most troublesome so it can be a good idea to keep a diary of exposure to all endogenous and exogenous factors and any subsequent reactions.
+It may take some time to identify which particular factors are most troublesome for you so it can be a good idea to keep a diary of exposure to all endogenous and exogenous factors and any subsequent reactions.

-Solutions available for Couperose-prone skin and Rosacea
+Solutions available for Rosacea and Couperose-prone skin

 Firstly, hypersensitive skin is characterised by a compromised skin barrier which makes underlying layers more prone to irritations.
 To minimise the chance of intolerance, and improve the skin's elasticity, Eucerin UltraSENSITIVE and Eucerin AntiREDNESS products provide effective moisturisation to counteract the skin barrier's increased trans-epidermal water loss (TEWL).
 Each product is a 'pure' formula so it only contains a limited number of ingredients and uses anti-contamination packaging which is fully sealed to minimise the risk of any airborne bacteria reaching the formula.